 Brandy Shiitake Mushroom Gravy

-1 1 ounce package of dried sliced shiitake mushrooms
+½ cup (OR a 1 ounce package) dried sliced shiitake mushrooms

 2 ½ cups water

 3 large garlic cloves, finely chopped

 2 Tbsp canola oil

 1-2 Tbsp brandy

 2 Tbsp vegan butter

 2 Tbsp nutritional yeast